LiamKettle/website/content/project/airbnb-algorithm/index.md

 # **Objectives**

-My goal was to understand users' preferences for Airbnb listing features and whether Airbnb's recommendation algorithm aligns with users' feature preferences.
+The goal was to understand users' preferences for Airbnb listing features and whether Airbnb's recommendation algorithm aligns with users' feature preferences.

 Aligning Airbnb's recommendation algorithm with users' perspectives and preferences ensures that the most appropriate accommodations are presented to Airbnb users.
 By providing accommodations aligned with users' needs, we can provide more personalized recommendations to reduce the time required for conversion.